yoonsung1/COMP423/README.md

 # yoonsung1.github.io
 It is COMP426 final project.
-It contains a business website that contains following:
+It is a business website that contains following:
 - Google Map API
 - Veriphone API
 - completion-suggestion